 Step 2: For each collector, choose the intersections that match up with where your collectors will be mounted.
-The collector frame is designed to match up to rafters that are either 16" or 24" on center.

 Mark these intersections where you will be anchoring the collectors to the roof.

 7.6 Assembling & Mounting Frame

 Step 1: Now that the roof penetration points have been marked, screw the frame along with the rubber pads into the rafters, using 3/8" x 3 1/2" stainless steel lag screws.